mmilunicmobile/RoboPiLink/README.md

 # RoboPiLink

+I built this project to make practical use of the surplus Raspberry Pi 1 boards available in my high school robotics team.
+The goal was to create a lightweight platform for teaching FRC-style robot programming without requiring a full FRC control system.
+Instead of deploying code directly to the Raspberry Pi, this system runs the user’s program locally and streams commands to the Pi in real time.
+This design makes setup dramatically simpler—no traditional deployment pipeline required—while still letting students write and test robot-like control code.

 [Skip to the How To Use!](#how-to-use)

 This is a base WPILib project that can interface with **any** Raspberry Pi over a network connection!